jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 hardware filtering issue.

 The Bamboo touchpad device is scheduled to be switched over to this interface around Linux 2.6.37 timeframe.
-Tablet PC's for no current timeframe when they will be switched over.
+Tablet PC's currently have no timeframe when they will be switched over.

-There exists a version of Bamboo kernel drivers in linuxwacom tarballs that the touchpad acts exactly like Tablet PC's.
+There exists a version of Bamboo kernel drivers in linuxwacom tarballs were the touchpad acts exactly like Tablet PC's.
 The only difference is that they also report the tablet buttons as a 3rd tool in addition to the 2 finger tools.